Lincoln Christ's Hospital School: Grammar schools

 LCHS was formed from the merger of two single-sex grammar schools, both of which had some boarders.
 From 1906 the boys' school, Lincoln School (probably dating back to 1090), also known as Lincoln Grammar School, occupied a site on Wragby Road.
 The girls' school, Christ's Hospital Girls' High School, was founded in 1893 and was based at Greestone Place on Lindum Hill.

 During the First World War, the building was requisitioned by the War Office to create the 4th Northern General Hospital, a facility for the Royal Army Medical Corps to treat military casualties.

 Lincoln Cathedral choristers were educated at the school until the mid-20th century; the Cathedral School for Boys, now known as Lincoln Minster School, subsequently took over that role.

 On 22 July 1941 an RAF Handley Page Hampden crashed into the boarding house of the Girls' High School on Greestone Stairs, killing Miss Edith Catherine Fowle, a languages teacher, as well as the occupants of the aircraft.

+The school entered the BBC Young Scientists of the Year in 1972.
+The team had been noticed by BBC staff at the Lincolnshire Science Fair in November 1971.
+The team was Chris Dennison, aged 18, of Hawthorn Road; Chris O'Brien, age 18, of Riseholme Road; and Dave Smith, aged 17, of Manor Drive.
+All three took Physics, Chemistry and Biology A-levels.
+The team appeared on 13 March 1972.
+The team got to the final, recorded in Birmingham.
+Head of science, Ivan Sexton, and biology teacher, Andrew Brylewski, had helped the team.

+The final was shown on 27 March 1972, being recorded on Monday 20 March 1972.
+The team won the final, with 230 points, the other teams, Danum Grammar School from Doncaster and a school from Dorset, received 224 and 223.
+The team went to a science fair in the Netherlands in May 1972, and received a £350 prize.
+The topic of the team was about sowing wild oats.